 - Ask open, supportive questions and provide constructive feedback.

 - Maintain objectivity and professionalism regarding individuals or groups among administrators, faculty, staff, and students.
-Personal biases have no place in the mentoring process.

 - Avoid allowing personal issues to cloud your professional opinions.

 - Give specific, constructive feedback.
 Protégés often not only need to know what they should be doing, but also how they should be doing it.
 For example, saying someone needs to “Publish more” does not cover how someone should go about doing it.

 - Help connect your protégé with the right people.
 These can be other researchers or colleagues on campus or staff who work in support services.

 - Listen and be sensitive to cultural and professional differences.